-An upcoming special issue of American Mineralogist will focus on Earth in Five Reactions from a deep carbon perspective.
+An upcoming special issue of American Mineralogist will focus on Earth in Five Reactions from a deep carbon perspective (papers in the special issue will be published online as they are accepted).
 At a lively workshop in Washington, DC in March 2018, 50 scientists from a variety of disciplines came together to determine the five most important carbon-related reactions on the planet.
 The debate was lively, to say the least, but at the end of two-days, the assembled scientists reached a consensus.
 The five most important reactions were deemed to be: hydrogenation/dehydrogenation, carboxylation/decarboxylation, carbonation/decarbonation, aqueous silicate melt/solid, and hydration/dehydration.

 These five most important reactions will be used as the central themes to synthesize and disseminate deep carbon knowledge and findings, while providing a new and integrative perspective for scientists to understand and advance deep carbon science.
 This framework also has potential to motivate and guide future research by helping scientists identify data gaps in understanding and information needing to be refined, as well as the potential to establish new frontiers for scientific exploration and investigation.